 CHOOSE A TOP-RATED OKLAHOMA SEX CRIMES ATTORNEY

 You need a top notched Oklahoma sex crimes defense attorney to fight for you or family, if facing sex crimes charges in Oklahoma.
-John Cannon, owner of Cannon Law Firm, PLLC, is an experienced criminal defense and sex crimes defense lawyer.
+John Cannon, owner of CANNON & ASSOCIATES, PLLC, is an experienced criminal defense and sex crimes defense lawyer.
 Our office has successfully defended a multitude of individuals facing rape, child molestation, and other sex crime charges.

 John has been honored by being identified as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 John has the experience you need and will bring it to bear in your case.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of serious criminal charges, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm to protect your freedom, your future, and your story.
-You may send an email inquiry, complete the contact form on the website, or call at 405-888-7369.
+Contact CANNON & ASSOCIATES to protect your freedom, your future, and your story.
+You may send an email inquiry, complete the contact form on the website, or call at 1(405) 657-2323.